Book a Demo

 4 reasons survey qualification breaks down

 Ask someone their available credit and most will guess.
 Ask someone their credit score and most are 50-100 points off.
-Financial self-awareness is lower than you think.
 Survey answers are not just dishonest - they are often just wrong.

-When unqualified leads make it through your survey and book calls, Meta and Google learn that those people are your buyers.
-They find more of them.
-Every unqualified lead that gets through is not just a wasted call - it poisons your ad targeting for weeks.
+When unqualified leads make it through your survey and book calls, Meta learns that those people are your buyers.
+Every unqualified lead that gets through poisons your ad targeting for weeks.

 “Sales guy would get to the end of the call to the close, and then find out they didn't even have money or credit.
 Just did the math for the month and we're like, man, we missed 200 grand in revenue.”